awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 AWS IoT Greengrass doesn't impose any limits on the number of keys that you store on the HSM, so you can store private keys for the IoT client, MQTT server, and secrets manager components\.
 However, some HSM vendors might impose limits on the number of keys you can store in a slot\.

 ![\[\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/multi-key-diagram.png)
-In general, the IoT client key is not used very frequently because the Greengrass core software maintains long\-lived connections to the cloud\.
+In general, the IoT client key is not used very frequently because the AWS IoT Greengrass Core software maintains long\-lived connections to the cloud\.
 However, the MQTT server key is used every time that a Greengrass device connects to the core\.
 These interactions directly affect performance\.
 When the MQTT server key is stored on the HSM, the rate at which devices can connect depends on the number of RSA signature operations per second that the HSM can perform\.
 For example, if the HSM takes 300 milliseconds to perform an RSASSA\-PKCS1\-v1\.5 signature on an RSA\-2048 private key, then only three devices can connect to the Greengrass core per second\.
 After the connections are made, the HSM is no longer used and the standard [Greengrass limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_greengrass) apply\.
 To mitigate performance bottlenecks, you can store the private key for the MQTT server on the file system instead of on the HSM\.
 With this configuration, the MQTT server behaves as if hardware security isn't enabled\.
 AWS IoT Greengrass supports multiple key\-storage configurations for the IoT client and MQTT server components, so you can optimize for your security and performance requirements\.
 The following table includes example configurations\.